Damasque / Masquerouge

 As it happened, Yvon arrived mere days before the infamous 1572 St. Bartholomew’s Day massacre .
 Joining the Catholic death squads, Yvon killed the Admiral de Coligny , the most senior Protestant leader in France.

 As de Coligny failed to reveal himself as a demon upon dying, Yvon realised that his fanatical father had lied to him.
-Refusing to claim the “honour” of the kill, he displeased the King.
+And by refusing to claim the “honour” of the kill, he displeased the King.

 (Walter Raleigh is the historical spy, explorer and general troubleshooter.
 He indeed lived in France for several years at that point.
 His biography during these years is nearly blank, allowing for the artistic licence of his involvement with Yvon de Troïl).